 Code C was included in the intercoder agreement check but was neither assigned by Coder 1 nor by Coder 2 in the document.
 In this case, if you select the option Ignore unassigned codes, code C will be ignored and the relative number of matching code assignments is 1 of 2 = 50%.
 If the other option is selected, the match is 2 of 3 = 67 %, because code C is taken into account.

 The results table is interactive.
 Double clicking on a row opens the Code Matrix Browser for the relevant document:

-The title bar shows the compared document, in the example “Interview 3”.
-The view immediately shows where the two coders disagreed: Coder 1 has assigned the code “Assessment/negative …”, but Coder 2 has not, while Coder 2 assigned the code “Grandparents”, but Coder 1 has not.
+The title bar shows the compared document, in the example “Interview 2”.
+The view immediately shows where the two coders disagreed: Coder 1 has assigned the code “Siblings”, but Coder 2 has not, while Coder 2 assigned the code “Grandparents”, but Coder 1 has not.

 Kappa calculation (Rädiker & Kuckartz)

 In the “Kappa (RK)” column, the results table indicates a randomly corrected value for the percentage agreement.
 It takes into account the probability of two people randomly selecting and assigning the same codes in a document (if they simply randomly selected codes without considering the data material).
 The calculation only makes sense if you select the option Count unassigned codes as matches and is therefore only visible if this option is selected.

 Kappa (Rädiker & Kuckartz), abbreviated to Kappa (RK), is calculated as follows:

 Ac = Agreement by chance = 0.5 to the power of the number of codes selected for analysis

 Ao = Agreement observed = percentage agreement

 Kappa (RK) = (Ao – Ac) / (1 – Ac)